HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 We seem to have forgotten that smart contracts will play a crucial role in this app-chain world.

-Their ease of development, deployment and flexibility creates developer velocity and economic value in a way that app-chains cannot achieve on their own.
+Their ease of development, deployment, and flexibility creates developer velocity and economic value in a way that app-chains cannot achieve on their own.

 Smart contracts promote economic activity on app-chains in the same way restaurants and